 - If you want to use a specific printing method (more on printing methods in Part 3).

 Each drop shipping supplier will have unique advantages and disadvantages, it’s up to you to evaluate what you can and cannot compromise on.
 Shop around to see what each dropshipper has to offer and what will benefit your business the most.

 T-Shirt Drop Shipping Services

-Each of these companies provide t-shirt drop shipping services.
-We recommend taking your time to look at a few of them, see what they have to offer you and if they stock the styles, colors and fabrics you’re looking for.
+Each of these companies provides t-shirt drop shipping services.
+We recommend taking your time to look at a few of them, see what they have to offer you, and if they stock the styles, colors, and fabrics you’re looking for.